-271. Notes on costs and benefits:
+257.Notes on costs and benefits:

-The costs and benefits below set out what is expected based on currently available information.
+• The costs and benefits below set out what is expected based on currently available information.
 The policies will be further tested, and the costs and benefits better understood, through public involvement during the Select Committee process.

-Affected parties Comment: nature of cost or benefit (eg, ongoing, one-off), evidence and assumption (eg, compliance rates), risks Impact \$m present value, for monetised impacts; high, medium or low for non- monetised impacts ------------------ -- --- monetised impacts Additional costs of proposed approach, compared to taking no action Councils Councils' staff time and cost in understanding and implementing the proposed amendments, including updating IT systems.
+Additional costs of proposed approach, compared to taking no action Councils Councils' staff time and cost in understanding and implementing the proposed amendments, including updating IT systems.
 Low - initial analysis of the NMS fields indicates the impact would be low and systems will not need major changes.
-The proposed financial contribution amendment will not require consequential amendment to plans.
 Potential costs from applicants appealing applications that were previously precluded.
-Low - it is estimated that roughly 0.4% 25 of all resource consent decisions are appealed to the Environment Court.
+Low - it is estimated that roughly 0.4% 22 of all resource consent decisions are appealed to the Environment Court.
 There is no evidence that proposed changes would significantly raise appeal numbers.
 Greater potential of costs for council if more decisions are taken to the Environment Court through declarations.
 Unknown (but potentially medium) - we do not know the number of consents that would be challenged through this means as this is a new function for the Environment Court.
-Risk of greater costs on local residents if no financial contributions are taken on Minister of Education notices of requirement.
-Low - contributions for bulk infrastructure or long term infrastructure upgrades would be taken through development contributions establishing the regidential areas that the residential areas that trigger the need for a new school.
-The quantum should already be factored into the council's growth projections.
-Any reasonable contributions required to fund or undertake works on existing infrastructure as a direct response to the schools (eg, road or stormwater upgrade) can still be negotiated and agreed between the Ministry of Education and the council.
 The Ministry for the Environment Central government staff time costs in policy development and subsequent implementation (eg, guidance, regulations, assistance to councils).
-Low - implementation costs will be low because there is an existing implementation Central government budget in implementation costs. programme from 2017 changes which could also implement additional proposed amendments.
+Low - implementation costs will be low because there is an existing implementation programme from 2017 changes which could also implement additional proposed amendments.
+Central government budget in implementation costs.

+^{22 &}lt;u>Ministry for the Environment.2017.
+National Monitoring System for 2015/16.
+Wellington: Ministry for the Environment

 Resource management system users (including resource management professionals, developers and general public) Time spent for RMA practitioners in understanding proposed amendments.
 Low - guidance will be used to assist practitioners in their understanding of the changes.
 Potential increased cost to applicants for activities that were previously precluded from notification and appeal.
 Low.
 Increased cost if there is non-compliance with the RMA, with increased infringement fees.
-Low/medium - the intended effect of the policy is the cost acts as a deterrent to noncompliance.
-Potential increase in time for resource consent applications due to: • notification/appeals on residential and subdivision consents • challenges on notification decision to the Environment Court.
+Low/medium - the intended effect of the policy is the cost acts as a deterrent to non- compliance.
+Potential increase in time for resource consent applications due to: notification/appeals on residential and subdivision consents challenges on notification decision to the Environment Court.
 Regarding resource consents the cost is considered low - it is estimated that the number of resource consents that would have been publicly notified would be reduced by 0.1%.
 Regarding challenges on notification decisions, this is unknown but potentially medium.
-The Courts Increased cost relating to appeals to the Environment Court with the increase in Low.
+The Courts Increased cost relating to appeals to the Environment Court with the increase in ability for appeals on resource consent applications.
+Low.

-25 Ministry for the Environment.2017.
-National Monitoring System for 2015/16.
-Wellington: Ministry for the Environment ability for appeals on resource consent applications.
 Greater potential of costs for the Environment Court if more decisions are challenged through declarations.
 Currently, the High Court only hear 4-6 judicial reviews per year (since 2013).
 MoJ anticipate there could be an increase of challenges on resource consent notification decisions in the early stage (should this pass into law), given this is a less costly and faster process than judicial review with the High Court.
 This will need to be monitored closely.
 Unknown (but potentially medium) - we do not know the number of consents that would be challenged as this is a new function for the Environment Court.
 Total Monetised Cost Potential range of costs is wide, we have not yet looked at them in detail for this RIS.
 Non-monetised costs Low.